wavefrontHQ/help/create_external_link.md

+You create an external link in the External Links browser by clicking the **Create External Link** button.

 Optionally specify metric name, source name, and point tag value filters as Javascript regular expressions that the series must match.
 <dl>
 <dt>Metric Filter Regex</dt>